joseffallman/repo_browser/README.md

 # A flask app to browse, add and edit files in a gitea repository.
 This is a proof of concept of a web app to browse and edit files (survey files from carlson survpc) in a gitea repository.

+If a volume is mounted to repo_browser /app/data to save database file, user uid 1000 and gid 1000 needs to be the owner. sudo chown -R 1000:1000 ./data if ./data is the directory mounted to /app/data

 ## .env
 Add this secrets and enviroment variables in a .env file or insert them in another way into the app:
 ```